Pikachu: In video games and anime

-Pikachu has appeared in all main series Pokémon video games except Pokémon Black and White and its sequel.
+Pikachu has been available in all main series Pokémon video games except Pokémon Black and White and its sequel.
 Pikachu features prominently in the Pokémon anime series and films, which focus on the adventures of series protagonist Ash Ketchum and his Pikachu.
-Ash's Pikachu is initially disobedient, but after Ash saves it from a flock of Spearow, it warms up to Ash, and the pair become friends.
+Ash's Pikachu is initially disobedient, but after Ash saves him from a flock of Spearow, he warms up to Ash, and the pair become friends.
 Ash journeys to train and capture Pokémon while the members of the villainous organization Team Rocket attempt to steal Ash's Pikachu.

 The game Pokémon Yellow features a Pikachu, which is given to the player as their first Pokémon.
 Based on Ash Ketchum's Pikachu from the Pokémon anime, it refuses to stay in its Poké Ball, and instead follows the main character around on screen.
 The player character can speak to it, and it displays different reactions depending on how it is treated.
 Pokémon Let's Go, Pikachu! and Let's Go, Eevee!, which are inspired by Yellow, have Pikachu as a starter in one of its two versions.
 This starter Pikachu has access to several secret techniques and exclusive moves, which are used to progress throughout the game.
 Seven forms of Pikachu, which wore caps belonging to Ash Ketchum across different seasons of the anime, were released in the games Pokémon Sun and Moon as well as their Ultra versions via special event distributions, with another round of distributions in Pokémon Sword and Shield additionally adding one with Ash's cap from Pokémon Journeys: The Series.

 Pokémon Omega Ruby and Alpha Sapphire introduced five new forms of Pikachu, labelled "Cosplay Pikachu" which wore different outfits and could be used in in-game competitions known as "Pokémon Contests."
 Pokémon Sun and Moon games also introduced two Z-Crystals exclusive to Pikachu, which allow Pikachu to use special, one-time use attacks that are more powerful than standard attacks.